cdpxe/NELphase/documentation/README.md

 Regarding (Yarochkin et al., 2008), adaptive covert channels perform two different phases.
 In the so-called *Network Environment Learning* phase (NEL phase), peers (e.g. a covert sender and a receiver) try to determine which protocols can be used to covertly communicate and which protocols are blocked.
 This is done by sending test traffic from one peer to the other.
 After the NEL phase found suitable protocols, the *Communication* phase starts, in which actual covert traffic is exchanged.
 However, the NEL phase is continuously performed to update the list of non-blocked protocols from time to time.
 This approach was later extended by (Wendzel and Keller, 2011) and (Wendzel, 2012), i.e. made more fine-grained.

 A countermeasure, such as a traffic normalizer, would then try to block the covert traffic of the NEL and Communication phases.
 However, the NEL phase can be improved so that it can be performed even in the presence of a traffic normalizer (or other forms of *active wardens*), see (Wendzel, 2012) for details.
+NEL-capable covert channels can be currently only efficiently combated by so-called *dynamic wardens* that modify their own filter behavior in a constant manner, cf. (Mazurczyk et al., 2019).

 ## How the NEL Tool Works